nicholasgriffintn/fosdem-pwa/README.md

 *Data sync service deployed separately: [Build Data Repository](https://github.com/nicholasgriffintn/fosdem-pwa-build-data)*

-## TODO

-- [ ] Maybe a calendar export?
-Is that too hard?
-- [ ] Create a new service for sending the push notifications out on schedule changes
-- [ ] Send notifications for bookmarked events (should be configurable)

 ## Contributing

 If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.